zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Menu Color:_ This is the menu color picker for the Gluu Server User Interface.
 The color used in the demo screenshots is green.

 # Manage Authentication
-This section allows the Gluu Server Administrator to define how and where the server should connect to authenticate users.
+This section allows the Gluu Server administrator to define how and where the server should connect to authenticate users.
 If it is a remote LDAP/Active Directory server, the values are required.
 Put the details of the data source that you are trying to connect with Gluu Server.
 The